 Ross EMBA essay #2

 Adopted by thousands of businesses and leaders around the world, and recognized by the Financial Times as one of the 40 most important management frameworks in history, the Michigan Model of Leadership underlies all leadership research and teaching at Michigan Ross.
 Please describe your personal leadership goals and how the Michigan Model of Leadership and the EMBA leadership development curriculum will help in the achievement of those goals. (up to 400 words)

 First, to state the obvious, familiarize yourself with the Michigan Model of Leadership (MMoL).
 To encapsulate, I quote from an article on MMoL by Ross professors and others: “At the centre of the MMoL is a core purpose: to make a positive difference in the world” and “The Michigan Model of Leadership enables leaders to recognise and effectively manage competing tensions in organisational life.
 Leaders who utilise the process of Mindful Engagement learn to balance these tensions and make an impact in a world where there are no easy answers.
 We need leaders with empathy, drive, integrity, and courage … whose core purpose is to make a positive difference in the lives of others.”

 With that as a context, discuss your goals, spotlighting the leadership component.
 That means what you will do in terms of position, industry/company, AND how your envisioned impact aligns with the MMoL AND how in the specific positions you will employ leadership consistent with MMoL.
 Give more detail about the roles immediately post-EMBA and the several years following.
 Longer-term goals need less detail, but they should present a clear direction, building on the earlier roles.
-In both short- and long-term goals, present them through the MMoL lens – i.e., discuss things such as the difference you want to make, the tensions and conflicts likely to arise that you’ll face, the ambiguity you’ll have to navigate, and how you hope or intend to employ MMoL-based leadership in managing these factors.
+In both short- and long-term goals, present them through the MMoL lens – i.e., discuss things such as the difference you want to make, the likely tensions and conflicts that you’ll face, the ambiguity you’ll have to navigate, and how you intend to employ MMoL-based leadership in managing these factors.